Winter Palace: Usage of the palace

 The Armorial Hall, or Guard Room (11 on plan), is decorated with vast stucco panoplies.

 While the state rooms occupied the northern and eastern wings of the palace and the private rooms of the Imperial Family occupied the western wing, the four corners of the building contained the smaller rooms, which were the apartments of lesser members of the Imperial Family, often being of two floors.
 This is one of the reasons that the palace can appear a confusing assortment of great halls or salons with no obvious purpose located in odd corners of the palace.
 The fact that the Malachite Drawing Room is separated from the equally large Gold Drawing Room by a series of bedrooms and small cabinets initially seems unusual.
 However, when considered in the context that the Malachite Drawing Room was the principal reception room of the Empress' apartment while the Gold Drawing Room was the principal reception room of the apartment of her daughter-in-law, the Tsarevna, the arrangement of the rooms makes more sense.
 Similarly the vast White Hall, so far from the other grand halls, was in fact the principal hall of the Tsarevich's and Tsarevna's apartments.
 Thus the Winter Palace can be viewed as a series of small palaces within one large palace, with the largest and grandest rooms being public while the residents lived in suites of varying sizes, allocated according to rank.

-As the formal home of the Russian Tsars, the palace was the setting for profuse, frequent and lavish entertaining.
+As the formal home of the Russian Tsars, the palace was the setting for entertaining.
 The dining table could seat 1,000 guests, while the state rooms could contain up to 10,000 people—all standing, as no chairs were provided.
-These rooms, halls and galleries were heated to such a temperature that while it was sub-zero outside, exotic plants bloomed within, while the brilliant lighting gave the ambiance of a summer's day.
+These rooms, halls and galleries were heated.
+While it was sub-zero outside, exotic plants bloomed within, while the lighting gave the ambiance of a summer's day.

 The Winter Palace's Grand Church today retains its original rococo decoration.
 The onion dome above it is one of the few concessions to an older Russian architecture allowed to be visible from the exterior.
 Painting by Eduard Hau.